-A much stronger solution is to add an external antenna.
-Some smaller radios don’t allow this — you must look for a couple of screws or clips on the back.
-They’re usually labeled “ant”.
+Try adding an external antenna.
+Some smaller radios don’t allow this — look for a couple of screws or clips on the back.
+They’re usually labeled “ant.”
 Some radios with telescoping antennas are set up so that you can disconnect that one and attach a different one.

-The best most people can do is an outdoor or attic mounting.
+The best reception can be attained with an outdoor or attic mounted antenna.
 You can buy outdoor antennas made for FM, but TV antennas work very well — and there are a lot of old ones available, thanks to cable and satellite.

-All of our stations broadcast in HD — that is, have the digital option.
-But we also are still doing analog — an HD radio can pick up both.
+All Prairie Public stations broadcast in HD and analog — an HD radio can pick up both.
 Our experience so far has been, though, that the digital part doesn’t pick up at a distance as well as the analog, so if you are in an area of fringe reception, an HD radio may not matter at present.
-A good reason to try to get the digital part of the signal, though, is that with HD you can get 2 streams of programming from us — both classical music and our roots, rock and jazz mix.
+A good reason to try to get the digital part of the signal, though, is that with HD you can get three streams of Prairie Public programming.

 Listed below are some products that may help improve your reception.
 These links to commercial businesses are provided for your convenience,